stfc/PSyclone/doc/dynamo0p3.rst

 -------

 The general requirements for the structure of a Kernel are explained in the :ref:`kernel-layer` section.
-In the Dynamo API there are three different Kernel types; general purpose (user-supplied), CMA (user-supplied) and :ref:`dynamo_built-ins`.
-This section explains the rules for the two user-supplied kernel types and then goes on to describe their metadata and subroutine arguments.
+In the Dynamo API there are four different Kernel types; general purpose, CMA, inter-grid and :ref:`dynamo_built-ins`.
+For the latter type, PSyclone generates the source of the kernels.
+This section explains the rules for the other three, user-supplied kernel types and then goes on to describe their metadata and subroutine arguments.

 Rules for all User-Supplied Kernels
 +++++++++++++++++++++++++++++++++++